 Earned Income is any revenue you obtain from a job or personal services.
 It is the money you make while completing responsibilities or labor.
 The IRS defines earned income as wages, salaries, tips, and other kinds of compensation received in exchange for labor.
 Earned income consists of several major components, including: Earned income also includes […]

 The Qualifying Widow(er) with Dependent Child filing status is meant to enable people who have lost a spouse to keep getting the same tax advantages as those who file jointly for up to two years following the spouse’s death.
-Using this status calls for meeting particular IRS criteria: This status lets you perhaps get greater […]
+Using this status calls for meeting particular IRS criteria: Especially when supporting a dependent child, using […]

 You have to satisfy certain IRS criteria to qualify for Head of Household (HOH) filing status.
 Filing as single or married filing separately may not offer the same benefits as this status, which can offer a better tax bracket and bigger standard deduction.
 Qualifying is as follows: Since filing as Head of Household can lead […]